tslenter/RSX-RSC/README.md

 ## 6. Installation
 ### 6.1 Quick start
 a.
-Install a clean debian 9.x or Ubuntu 18.04.2 LTS distro.
+Install a clean debian 9.x or Ubuntu 18.04.2 LTS distro, Ubuntu 20.04 LTS is released for testing.

 b.
 Run the following commands: